OBD-II

 What Is P0420 on a Toyota?

 P0420 means the catalytic converter's efficiency has dropped below the acceptable threshold for Bank 1 (the side of the engine that contains cylinder 1).
-The ECM monitors the downstream oxygen sensor — if it oscillates too much like the upstream sensor, it flags P0420.
+The ECM monitors the downstream oxygen sensor — if it oscillates too much like the upstream sensor, the converter is judged to be passing through too much unconverted exhaust gas, and P0420 logs.

 Affected Toyota Models